 4 x 4 Course

-This will be marshalled by the Twickenham Off-Roaders.
-There will be a small charge to cover costs.
-All persons wishing to take their vehicles on the 4 x 4 course must sign a disclaimer.
+All persons wishing to take their vehicles on the 4 x 4 course do so at their own risk.
 The decision of the 4 x 4 marshals will be final.
 We request that you work with the marshals in this area.
-Opening times are 11.00am to 7.00pm Wednesday to Sunday.
+Opening times are 11.00am to 7.00pm Tuesday to Saturday.

 One-Way System In Operation to: Access To And From The Site

-Exhibitors are requested not to leave the site between the hours of 8.00am and 6.30pm on show days.
+Exhibitors are able to move around site in the vehicles freely, there is no vehicle movement in the trade area after 08:30 and before 6:30pm.
 Emergencies excepted unless pre-arranged with the agreement of the Organisers.
 Any mechanically propelled vehicle not displaying a pass will be stopped by Officials.

 Only vehicle mounted weapons or those, as part of a static display will be allowed on site.
 These must remain secure at all times and must comply with current H. M. Govt. regulations.
 No weapons are to be carried around on the site.
 NO BLANK ROUNDS or PYROTECHNICS may be brought on site unless pre-arranged with the organiser.
 In the light of public opinion the organisers must insist that ALL WEAPONS brought onto the site for display or sale must comply with CURRENT U.K. legislation.
 Anyone found to be disregarding this request will not be re-invited to attend.
 Please ensure that you follow this request to assist in keeping the reputation of War & Peace as being a “Family Show”.
 Thank you.